Aiky0903/CG_CW/Interactive/README.md

 - **Normal map:** Adds bumps and small details to the surface.
 - **Roughness map:** Controls if the surface looks shiny or matte.
 - **Emission map:** Makes parts of the model glow.

+For lighting,  single point light is placed above the diorama, and each pixel’s color is affected by ambient, diffuse, and specular light.
+The normal and roughness maps control how light reflects off the surface, making highlights sharper or softer.

 These textures are loaded and used in the fragment shader to create realistic materials.
 The shaders are written in WGSL and included in `diorama.html`.